 How to Use Push-Pull Strategy for Pest Control

-Below are examples of some common plants and the role the can play when using push-pull in gardens:
+Below are examples of some common plants and the role they can play when using push-pull in gardens:

-- Chives – repel carrot flies, Japanese beetles and aphids
+- Chives – repels carrot flies, Japanese beetles and aphids

 - Dill – repels aphids, squash bugs, spider mites, cabbage loopers